-Visit the health.vic website to get more information on notices about scope of registration and client information sheets.
+Visit the Victorian Department of Health website to get more information on notices about scope of registration and client information sheets.

 Under the Public Health and Wellbeing Act 2008, our Environmental Health Officers can inspect any business that is involved with providing health and wellbeing services.

 We conduct inspections without giving prior notice, at any time during business trading hours.
 Our inspections focus on a wide range of issues including:

 - cleanliness of premises and equipment